Home with rooftop solar panels and wall-mounted battery at dusk

 You Pay (After Rebate)

-Estimates based on 8.4 STCs/kWh at ~$37/STC.
+Estimates based on the post-1 May 2026 STC schedule at about $37/STC.
 Actual rebate depends on STC market price at time of install.
 Source: Clean Energy Regulator

 Check your rebate